fossasia/loklak_search/README.md

 ## License

-This project is currently licensed under The MIT License (MIT).
-A copy of LICENSE.md should be present along with the source code.
+This project is currently licensed under [GNU Lesser General Public License v3.0](./LICENSE).
 To obtain the software under a different license, please contact FOSSASIA.